-appropriate post-trial motions,"

-The judgment Friday is for \$4 against Donrey Inc.; \$1 million in doorway of an abandoned service punitive damages against station restroom.
-We continue to believe that Clausen; and \$700,000 in compensatory damages against all defendants.
-The newspaper said the judgment is the largest in Otero County history.
+appropriate post-trial motions," The judgment Friday is for \$4 punitive damages against station restroom.
+Clausen; and \$700,000 in compensatory damages against all defendants.
+The newspaper said the judgment is the largest in Otero

-The story that wrongly identified Furgason was w formation gathered from Alamo-
+The story that wrongly identified Furgason was written from information gathered from Alamo-